The Difference Between Concept

 3d, its

-photographs, but this is a great example of what a concept artist
+photographs, but this is a great example of what a concept designer

 frequently does, they make this sheet to communicate to the materials